TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Validation.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-check-properties-validation:

 ==========
 validation
 ==========

 ..  confval:: validation
+    :name: check-validation
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :type: array
     :Scope: Proc.

     Values for the :ref:`eval <columns-check-properties-eval>` rules.
 The keys of the array must correspond to the keyword of the related evaluation rule.
 For :code:`maximumRecordsChecked` and :code:`maximumRecordsCheckedInPid` the value is expected to be an integer.

 Examples
 ========

 ..  _tca_example_checkbox_8:

 Only one record can be checked
 ===============================